siegfriedgreg/gunrock/README.md

 6) you should have all of the algorithms in your build/bin/ folder.
 Algorithms are set to find my folders on bridges, find the appropriate files from the main gunrock to use their directories, or edit for your own.
 7) to run a graph from the build/bin directory, in an "interact --gpu" session, try: 	"./bfs market ../../../maps/gh0**.mtx" where the ** is 1-16.
-8) dont forget to reload the modules, after the "interact --gpu", in the same order as compiled!
+8) dont forget to reload the modules after the "interact --gpu", in the same order as compiled!

 ####################################################################################################################################################################################################################################################################################################################################################################################################################################################################################################